On the independent set sequence of a tree: Proofs

+To explain the denominator: observe that in putting an upper bound on $1/\rho^k$ we have to pay attention to whether $\rho$ is smaller than $1$ --- in which case we should use an upper bound for $k$ --- or $\rho>1$ --- in which case we should use a lower bound for $k$.

-Note that in (\ref{g-bd}) we implicitly assumed that $\sigma$ is bounded below by a positive constant depending only on $p, q$ and $M$.
-This can be verified directly, but also follows from the fact that, as observed earlier, $\sigma$ is the variance of a distribution that is not almost surely constant.
-We may lower bound $\sigma$ by the minimum value it attains on the interval in (\ref{rho-int}).
-(This minimum is not $0$, since for the range of values of $k$ and $t$ under consideration, the interval in (\ref{rho-int}) is bounded away from $0$.)
+We now argue that $\sigma=\sigma(n,k,t)$ is bounded below by a positive constant depending only on $p, q$ and $M$.
+This follows from the fact that, as observed after the statement of Theorem \ref{thm-good}, $\sigma/\rho$ is the standard deviation of a probability distribution (supported on ${\mathbb N}$) that is not almost surely constant, so $\sigma >0$.
+We may lower bound $\sigma$ by the minimum value it attains as the left-hand side of (\ref{imp-def}) varies over the (\ref{rho-int}).
+(The minimum exists since $\rho$ and therefore $\sigma$ vary continuously as the the left-hand side of (\ref{imp-def}) varies.)